nutgaard/build-your-own-react/README.md

 To specify a CSS class of an element, use the `className` attribute.
 This is one of the JSX attributes (`props`) that are reserved by React.
 It is used to set the [class attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/class) of the specific element.

-:trophy: Implement support for the `className` attribute in `VDomNode.js`
+:trophy: Implement support for the `className` attribute in `VDomNode.ts`

 :bulb: You can use the [className](https://developer.mozilla.org/en-US/docs/Web/API/Element/className) property of the Element interface to set the value of the class attribute of a specific HTML element.